resucutie/beyond-software-list/index.md

 [Legacy Update](https://legacyupdate.net/) :c-windows: - Returns the functionality of Windows Update to old Windows versions

 [KernelEx](https://sourceforge.net/projects/kernelex/) :c-windows: - Compatibility layer that aims to run Windows 2000 or XP-only applications on Windows 98 or ME
 [VxKex](https://github.com/i486/VxKex/releases/tag/Version1.1.1.1375) :c-windows: :c-proprietary: - Compatibility layer for Windows 7 to run programs only support Windows 8 and above. **NOTE: THIS IS A REUPLOAD.
-THE ORIGINAL OWNER DELETED THE PROJECT AND IS NO LONGER MAINTAINING IT**
+THE ORIGINAL OWNER GOT BANNED FROM GITHUB AND THEREFORE CANNOT MANTAIN IT**

 ### Uninstallers
 [Bulk Crap Uninstaller](https://www.bcuninstaller.com/) :c-windows: - Uninstalls apps in bulk